AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 be set to zero in all OBUs.

-The following figure shows an example payload where the length field is shown as taking two bytes for the first and second OBU element and one byte for the last (N) OBU element.
+The following figure shows an example payload where the length field is shown as taking two bytes for the first and second OBU elements and one byte for the last (N) OBU element.

 <pre><code>
 0                   1                   2                   3